RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

   Contents of this Paper :

     (Section 2) Discuss Basic machine model, the workloads for simulation and the simulation environment.
-    (Section 3) Evaluates the performance of a single-threaded superscalar architecture.
+    (Section 3) Evaluating the performance of a single-threaded superscalar architecture.
     (Section 4) Discuss performance of a range of SM architectures
                 and compares with superscalar architecture, and fine-grain multithreaded processor.
     (Section 5) Explores the effect of cache design alternatives on the performance of simultaneous multithreading.